 Three or more broods per year.
 Eggs are laid on the flower buds, flower stalks and young leaves of host plants.

 Caterpillars feed on leaves, flowers, and fruits of host plants.
 The only known larval host plant is pineland croton (Croton linearis).
-Native nectar plants include locustberry (Byrsonima lucida), pineland croton, wild-sage (Lantana involucrata), starrush whitetop (Rhynchospora colorata, saw palmetto (Serenoa repens), Everglades Keys false buttonwood (Spermacoce neoterminalis), and pineland acacia (Vachellia farnesiana var. pinetorum) and the weedy native Spanish-needles (Bidens alba var. radiata).
+Native nectar plants include locustberry (Byrsonima lucida), pineland croton, wild-sage (Lantana involucrata), starrush whitetop (Rhynchospora colorata), saw palmetto (Serenoa repens), Everglades Keys false buttonwood (Spermacoce neoterminalis), and pineland acacia (Vachellia farnesiana var. pinetorum) and the weedy native Spanish-needles (Bidens alba var. radiata).